jwlunsford/forestry_scripts/cruising_tools/pycruise/Readme.md

 1. Clone the repository
 2. Open a command prompt (Terminal on Mac, cmd.exe on Windows).
-2. Navigate to the directory where the tcruise package is located.
+2. Navigate to the directory where the pycruise package is located.
 3. Start Python in interactive mode from the command prompt.